 As with most distortion units the 9 volt battery lasts about three months.

 I only use the mains in concerts with an Ibanez Wall Wart and a cable for 5 stomp boxes.

 Also like a lot of distortion units there is a spot where the battery is low and the distortion is especially sweet.

 I heard that Duane Allman used a fuzz face at Muscle Shoals (Aretha Franklin, Wilson Pickett and the first Boz Scagg's album) where he would run the battery down before inserting it.

 I believe Eric Johnson does this too, but after seeing playing in Paris where he had about twenty pedals going to three amplifiers I couldn't work out which pedals had been set up with run down batteries.

-Be sure to check Dr Pickup's past concert files with sound and upcoming concert dates
+Be sure to check Dr Pickup's upcoming concert dates